Charan0302/CharanTest/README.md

-1.Mention the working of Internet Website in Terms of Front-end & Back-end Divisions
+Q1.Mention the working of Internet Website in Terms of Front-end & Back-end Divisions

-Ans.
 A website consists of two main divisions: the front-end and the back-end.
 These divisions work together to create a complete and functional website.
 Here's a breakdown of each division:

 Front End:
 1) The front-end deals with the visual and interactive elements that users see and interact with directly on the website.